 The Horseshoe Casino is located just south of downtown Baltimore, within walking distance of the Ravens’ stadium.
 Horseshoe is an iconic casino brand now owned by Caesars Entertainment.
-Caesars just completed a purchase of global sports betting operator William Hill, and quickly axed the brand in August 2021, combining the two into the brand new redesigned Caesars Sportsbook, which operates in many states, including New Jersey, Delaware, Indiana, West Virginia, and Iowa.
+Caesars Sportsbook operates in many states, including New Jersey, Delaware, Indiana, West Virginia, and Iowa.
 It also opened the first sports book inside a professional sports facility, located at the Capital One Arena in Washington, DC, just 45 minutes straight down the Baltimore-Washington Parkway from the Horseshoe.
 Caesars Sportsbook (the app) is coming to Maryland and the company just opened its retail sportsbook at the Horseshoe Casino in December 2021.

 TBA – Ocean Downs

 Ocean Downs opened as a harness track in 1949.
 It has been part of the Ocean City, Maryland community for decades.
-Now the track is more of a casino than anything else, but live racing is still offered there during the year.
-Ocean Downs is owned by Churchill Downs, Inc., which owns many horse tracks across the country.
+Now the track is more of a casino than anything else, but live racing is still offered there during parts of the year.
+Ocean Downs is owned by Churchill Downs, Inc. (CDI), which owns many horse tracks across the country.
 Many of those tracks also have casinos, and many of those casinos have become mobile sports betting operators.
 See how this all fits together?
 Since Ocean Downs is authorized to have a sports betting license under the pending legislation, we will likely see CDI partner with a mobile operator.
 CDI used to operate the TwinSpires mobile betting app, but it was not successful and the company is phasing it out.
 However, CDI does operate a retail sportsbook at Ocean Downs, opening its doors in December 2021.